 To prevent this problem, Rock House Dental Practice recommends brushing your teeth with a fluoride toothpaste at least twice a day.
 Brush gently and pay special attention to the gum line.
 Also, use floss or an interdental cleaner to clean between your teeth at least once daily.
 Brushing your tongue and roof of your mouth can also help remove odour-causing bacteria and debris.
 Mouthwashes just temporarily mask a bad odour.
 They don’t have a long-lasting effect.
 If you constantly need to use mouthwash or breath freshener because of bad breath, talk with your dentist.

 Several other factors can play a role in bad breath.
 These include:

 Certain foods can affect your breath for up to three days after eating them, including onions, garlic, and coffee.
-Once food is absorbed into the blood, it is carried to the lungs.
-There it can give exhaled air a bad odour.
+Once food absorption into the blood takes place, it is carried to the lungs.
+There it can give the exhaled air a bad odour.
 Brushing, flossing, and using mouthwash can mask the problem.
 But the improvement is short-lived, and the problem will keep coming back until your body eliminates the food.
 For a long-term solution, you might need to adjust your diet.

 Saliva helps prevent bad breath by washing away food particles and bacteria.
 When you sleep, saliva production slows down.
 This causes many people to wake up with bad breath.
 Dry mouth during the day can be caused by salivary gland problems, breathing through your mouth, or taking certain medications.
 Depending on the cause, your dentist might recommend drinking more fluids, chewing sugarless gum to stimulate saliva flow, or using artificial saliva.